Chart Color Schemes

 Rushcutters Bay's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Rushcutters Bay shows excellent health outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 79% of Rushcutters Bay's total population (2,000 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Rushcutters Bay's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Private health cover is exceptionally high at approximately 79% of the total population (2,000 people), compared to 59.9% in Greater Sydney and the national average of 55.7%.

-The most prevalent medical conditions are mental health issues (10.7%) and asthma (7.8%), with 71.7% of residents reporting no medical ailments.
-This compares to 74.6% across Greater Sydney.
+Mental health issues and asthma are the most common medical conditions, affecting 10.7 and 7.8% of residents respectively.
+Notably, 71.7% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-Rushcutters Bay has a higher proportion of seniors aged 65 and over, at 21.0% (531 people), compared to 15.4% in Greater Sydney.
+The area has 21.0% of residents aged 65 and over (531 people), higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors are particularly strong, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health